...

 Base Map & Mountain Cams

-Check out this map for reference, along with access to mountain cams set up around various parts of the resort.
-These are especially helpful for checking in on snow conditions and to see what’s open.
+Check out this map for reference, along with links to mountain cams positioned throughout the resort.
+These cameras are especially helpful for checking snow conditions and seeing which areas are open.

-The cameras also operate in the summer if you want to check out summer activity.
+The cameras also operate during the summer if you’re interested in viewing the summer activities.

-High 1 Resort offers several on-mountain dining options and facilities, making it easy to find a place to eat or warm up without leaving the slopes.
-Whether you need a quick snack, a full meal, or just a spot to relax, there are several key areas you’ll want to know about.
+High 1 Resort offers several convenient on-mountain dining options and facilities, making it easy to grab a bite or warm up without leaving the slopes.
+Whether you’re looking for a quick snack, a full meal, or just a cozy spot to relax, here are the key areas you’ll want to know about.

-I found the food options a bit limited up here, but it was a great place to warm up on the blistering cold night I went night-skiing.
-They also have a panoramic view café accessible by elevator, which I didn’t check out, but it seemed popular.
+While I found the food options a bit limited, it was a welcome retreat to warm up on a freezing night during my night-skiing experience.
+There’s also a panoramic view café accessible by elevator, which I didn’t get to try, but it seemed popular with other visitors.

-In my opinion, the best dining option is at Valley Hub, which, if you’re an intermediate to advanced rider, makes a great home base with its prime access to both the Hera and Victoria lifts.
+In my opinion, the best dining option is Valley Hub.
+If you’re an intermediate to advanced skier, this area makes an ideal base, providing prime access to both the Hera and Victoria lifts.

 My lunch of kimchi and chicken nuggets at Valley Hub, on-mountain at High 1 Resort.